Political Education for Everyday Life

 Edited by Charlie Bertsch and Joseph Natoli

-This issue tells this story of economic growth and prosperity, envisioned in a particular way, relegating historical memory to the dust pile. read »
+This issue tells of economic growth and prosperity, envisioned in a way relegating historical memory to the dust pile. read »

 Edited by Mike Mosher

 November 2013 saw much ink and pixel devoted to November 22nd, 1963, the day US President John F. Kennedy was shot.
-This issue of Bad Subjects: Political Education in Everyday Life examines the imagery of his enduring legacy, and especially his assassination fifty years ago. read »
+This issue examines the imagery of his enduring legacy, and especially his assassination fifty years ago. read »

 A reaction to an article on Millennials.

 By Canceling "Tell Me More", NPR Diminishes Public Radio

 Michel Martin's show was a valuable, even essential, part of the day's listening schedule.

 REHABILITATION and Humanar®

 The Bad Professor's Beltway Decoder: A Lexicon of Washington Media